 Professional development for educators represents a significant investment of time and energy.
 If done without applying the principles of adult learning, the outcomes are minimal, whereas the results of high-quality professional development can be expansive (Darling-Hammond et al., 2017; Gaumer Erickson et al., 2017).

-Numerous adult learning methods and professional development practices are associated with positive outcomes for participant learning and implementation (Trivette et al., 2009).
-Strategies to support successful implementation include relating new content to their existing context, practicing with feedback, dialoguing about the content, self-assessing and reflecting on learning, and participating in sustained implementation coaching and collaboration (Darling-Hammond et al., 2017; Gaumer Erickson et al., 2017; Guskey & Yoon, 2009; Learning Forward, 2011; Trivette et al., 2009).
+Numerous adult-learning methods and professional development practices are associated with positive outcomes for participant learning and implementation (Trivette et al., 2009).
+Strategies to support successful implementation include relating new content to participants’ existing contexts, practicing with feedback, dialoguing about the content, self-assessing and reflecting on learning, and participating in sustained implementation coaching and collaboration (Darling-Hammond et al., 2017; Gaumer Erickson et al., 2017; Guskey & Yoon, 2009; Learning Forward, 2011; Trivette et al., 2009).

 Well-designed and implemented professional development should be considered an essential component of a comprehensive system of teaching and learning that supports students to develop the knowledge, skills, and competencies they need to thrive in the 21st century.